Lucee: ORM

 Lucee has built-in support for the object relational mapping (ORM) framework Hibernate, facilitating Hibernate usage from Lucee code without complex and explicit configuration.

 Caching

 Lucee has built-in support for multiple caching systems, including Infinispan, Ehcache, and Memcached, and can be extended with additional systems.
 The cache implementations can be configured within the Lucee server, then used within an application—both explicitly and implicitly—for the caching of database results, function call results, external HTTP request results, serialized session storage, and as a flexible backing store for an in-process RAM-based file-system abstraction.

-Virtual filesystems
+Virtual file systems

 Lucee supports multiple virtual file systems—built-in abstractions of various local and remote resources—including zip, HTTP, FTP, S3, and RAM.
 These allow the Lucee server and developer to treat access to an abstracted resource in the same manner as a local file system.

 Sample Lucee code

 Lucee is derived from the ColdFusion Markup Language (CFML) and therefore has support for both the tag-based and script-based versions of CFML: